valerielnd/Bike-Sharing/README.md

 ### Average Trip duration by Age

 After gathering information about the customers and the bikes, we decided to focus on the trips the bikes are used for.
-So, we decided to get the average trip duration by age.
+We started by getting the average trip duration by age.

 ![trip_duration_age](https://github.com/valerielnd/Bike-Sharing/blob/main/trip_duration_age.png)